Does Graph Prompt Work? A Data Operation Perspective with Theoretical Analysis

 \textbf{Data Preparation:} We first confirm our theoretical findings on synthetic datasets because these datasets offer controlled environments, allowing us to isolate specific variables and study their impacts.
 We generate these datasets by defining the dimension of graph feature vector ($F$), average of graph node numbers ($N_{avg}$), average of graph edge numbers ($E_{avg}$), and number of graphs in the dataset ($M$).
 These parameters characterize both individual graphs and the entire dataset, facilitating our study of the relationship between these features and $\epsilon$.
 We further conduct the experiments on the real-world dataset in Appendix \ref{app:add_exp}, from which we can find similar observations.

 \textbf{Model Settings:} We utilize two GNN frameworks: GCN (representing linear models) and GAT (representing non-linear models).
 We limit our experiments to these two models as other models follow similar patterns.
 Unless otherwise specified, we use a 3-layer GNN with Leaky-ReLU activation function and feature dimension $F = 25$.
 For full-rank matrix studies, we ensure each layer's matrix is full-rank (selected after pre-training).
 For non-full-rank matrix studies, we set the rank loss to 5 by default.
 The default ReadOut method is mean pooling.

-\textbf{Training:} In the graph prompting training process, we perform gradient descent on the parameters $\omega$ of the graph prompt $P_\omega$ using the Adam optimizer.
-We use a learning rate of $1 \times 10^{-4}$ and weight decay of $5 \times 10^{-5}$.
-We implement an early stopping mechanism with a maximum of 2,000 epochs by default.
-Our loss function is defined as $\|F_{\theta^*}(G_p) - C(G)\|$ for single-graph tasks, and $\sqrt{\sum_{G \in \mathcal{G}} \|F_{\theta^*}(G_p) - C(G)\|^2/M}$ for multi-graph tasks where $G_p$ is the combined graph with $G$ and graph prompt, and $C(G)$ means an optimal function to the downstream task, which is not accessible without a specific task.
-Since the ultimate purpose of graph prompting is to approximate graph operation, we here treat $C(\cdot)$ as various graph data permutations such as adding/deleting nodes, adding/deleting/changing edges, and transforming features of a given graph $G$.
-Then we wish to see how well the graph prompt reaches $C(G)$ by manipulating graph data with a graph prompt.